FACT-Finder-Web-Components/documentation/markdown/5.x/en/documentation/quick-configuration.md

 This chapter describes the minimum required configuration to search and retrieve results from FactFinder.
 The configuration of the Web Components application is done with JavaScript.

-For an in-depth look at the configuration, see [Configuration](/api/5.x/core-configuration).
+For a detailed look at the configuration, see [Configuration](/api/5.x/core-configuration).

 ### A minimal configuration consists of the following components